Cervical screening: Management of screening results

 Screening results are generally categorized as normal or abnormal.
 Women who receive an abnormal test result will be guided on their next recommended steps by their healthcare provider.
 Management is significantly impacted based on the type of testing done and the severity of the abnormality.
 Some of the follow-up options include surveillance, histological diagnosis via colposcopy/biopsy, or removal of the abnormal tissue via an ablative or surgical method.

 The World Health Organization outlines two different approaches to cervical screening and follow-up.
 They are the Screen and Treat; and the Screen, Triage and Treat.
 Patient preferences, healthcare access, and system resources are factors that play a role in which approach providers will recommend to their patients.

 Laser ablation and cryotherapy treat just the part of the cervix that contains abnormal cells.
 Laser ablation uses a laser to burn away the abnormal cells, while cryotherapy uses a cold probe to freeze the cells away.
 These procedures allow normal cells to grow back in their place.
 The loop electrical excision procedure (called LLETZ or 'large loop excision of the transformation zone' in the UK), cervical conization (or cone biopsy) and hysterectomy remove the whole area containing the abnormal cells.

+Psychological implications of cervical screening

+Individuals who undergo cervical screening have a variety of psychological responses and preconceptions that motivate their decision to participate in screening.
+Many women are hesitant to undergo cervical screenings, fearing that they may feel shame, discomfort, or dishonor with themselves if the results come back unfavorably.
+There may be positive psychological responses from participating in screening, such as for those who are relieved of screening-specific anxiety, feel a greater sense of control, or more clarity on the state of their health.
+Some reasons for this may stem from relief that the screening is over, even if the results are abnormal.
+Screenings have not always been as widely available as they are currently in healthcare, yet they are still not utilized to their fullest potential.
+Fear of abnormal results, time inconveniences, medical mistrust, lack of knowledge about the test’s benefits, not considering oneself to be at risk, or fatalism are some reasons why some women may not comply with screening guidelines.
+Some stigma exists around cervical screening, as it is a very vulnerable and sometimes uncomfortable procedure, but it is important to deconstruct this stigma in order to promote routine participation.
+Education on the effectiveness of cervical screening in its preventative characteristics is associated with an increased chance of routine screening participation.
+Nonjudgmental support from healthcare officials and the implementation of public health campaigns that normalize screening may help reduce stigma surrounding misconceptions about HPV and cervical cancer.
+This could improve screening uptake, especially in underserved areas of the world.
+Understanding and addressing the psychological dimensions behind cervical screening are vital factors in making a higher quality screening experience.